-A lot of people will use graphical interface on top of shell applications.
-However my experience shows that it’s not the best to learn how the applications really work:
+A lot of people will use graphical interface on top of CLI applications.
+It has serious disadvantages:

-- A GUI can hide a lot of functionalities you would access easily with a CLI.
+- It can hide a lot of functionalities you would access easily with the CLI.

 Things get confusing when you need to:

 - Use the tool on a remote server without your graphical interface (on a remote server, for example).

 - Explain to a less experienced developer how the tool really work.
 You can explain the GUI, not really the application itself, especially if the terminology between the GUI and the CLI differ a lot.
-It happens often.
+It happens more than not.

 I have a real life example:

 sourcetree, a graphical interface for git.
 I worked with a junior developer who was using it without knowing how

 git works.
 When problems arose, it was difficult to know what the application did, what command it was calling under the hood.
 Way more frustrating than simply using

 git via the shell.